Daycare & Assessments

 Play is constantly supervised as there are occasions when play can become too rough.
 Like the school playground, a hostile outburst will attract the attention of all dogs, including the shy little one in the corner who never gets involved, according to its owner!

 Do your research on daycare establishments.
 We are not all the same, just as not all dogs are the same!
 Take time to visit a few before making your final decision on which one is the best fit for you and your dog.
-Be wary of establishments that offer daycare on a 'turn up, no need to book' basis.
+Be wary of establishments that offer daycare on a 'turn up, no assessment, no need to book' basis.
+Managing a pack of dogs is a huge responsibility and one that we take very seriously.
+Your dog is your baby and deserves the very best of care!